Hollako/Tasmota-IR-Ready/README.md

 ## Remote

 Generic IR remote entity that sends named commands via `remote.send_command`.
-Use it with automations, scripts, the built-in **Tasmota IR Remote Card** (see below), or the [Universal Remote Card](https://github.com/Nerwyn/universal-remote-card).
+Use it with automations, scripts, the built-in **Tasmota IR Ready Remote Card** (see below), or the [Universal Remote Card](https://github.com/Nerwyn/universal-remote-card).

 **Built-in command names:**